VNOM Strangle Strategy

 VNOM (Viper Energy, Inc.), in the Energy sector, (Oil & Gas Midstream industry), listed on NASDAQ.

-Viper Energy Partners LP owns, acquires, and exploits oil and natural gas properties in North America.
-As of December 31, 2021, it had mineral interests in 27,027 net royalty acres in the Permian Basin and Eagle Ford Shale; and estimated proved oil and natural gas reserves of 127,888 thousand barrels of crude oil equivalent.
-Viper Energy Partners GP LLC operates as the general partner of the company.
-The company was founded in 2013 and is based in Midland, Texas.
-Viper Energy Partners LP is a subsidiary of Diamondback Energy, Inc.
+Viper Energy Partners LP is an entity dedicated to the ownership, acquisition, and development of oil and natural gas assets across North America.
+By the end of 2021, the company had established mineral interests encompassing 27,027 net royalty acres, primarily located within the prolific Permian Basin and Eagle Ford Shale formations.
+At that time, its proven hydrocarbon reserves were estimated to be 127,888 thousand barrels of crude oil equivalent.
+Viper Energy Partners GP LLC acts as the general partner responsible for managing the company's operations.
+Founded in 2013, Viper Energy Partners LP maintains its headquarters in Midland, Texas, and operates as a subsidiary of Diamondback Energy, Inc.

-VNOM (Viper Energy, Inc.) trades in the Energy sector, specifically Oil & Gas Midstream, with a market capitalization of approximately $17.36B, a beta of 0.31 versus the broader market, a 52-week range of 35.1-51.13, average daily share volume of 3.1M, a public-listing history dating back to 2014.
+VNOM (Viper Energy, Inc.) trades in the Energy sector, specifically Oil & Gas Midstream, with a market capitalization of approximately $15.20B, a trailing P/E of 138.67, a beta of 0.25 versus the broader market, a 52-week range of 35.1-51.13, average daily share volume of 1.8M, a public-listing history dating back to 2014.
 These structural characteristics shape how VNOM stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 0.31 indicates VNOM has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+A beta of 0.25 indicates VNOM has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 138.67 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 VNOM pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a strangle on VNOM?